KRR-SU/SMTI-TPLP-2021/README.md

   * Output will be written to a file with random suffix.
 Output file name can be specified by -o argument.
 First line of the output represents the matching number, 'm 1' reads as 'Matching 1'.
 Starting from the second line, each line represents a pair, first id represents the man and second id represents his partner.

+## Acknowledgments
+ We would like to thank Ian Gent, David Manlove, Andrew Perrault, William Pettersson and Patrick Prosser for useful discussions and suggestions, and sharing their software with us.